-See also Birmingham Diocesan Multi-Academy Trust Procedures on Allegations against Staff and Volunteers.
+See also Birmingham Safeguarding Children Board Procedures on Allegations against Staff and Volunteers.

-- 22.1 This procedure must be used in any case in which it is alleged that a member of staff, governor/director, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he is unsuitable to work with children. - 22.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in schools to abuse children. - 22.3 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately.

-- 22.4 Allegations or concerns about staff, colleagues and visitors must be reported directly to the Head Teacher who will liaise with the Local Authority Designated Officer (LADO) Team who will decide on any action required. - 22.5 If the concern relates to the Head Teacher, it must be reported immediately to the CEO of the Trust, who will liaise with the LADO and they will decide on any action required. - 22.6 If the safeguarding concern relates to the proprietor of the setting i.e. a board member, then the concern must be made directly to the Children's Trust LADO or another authority LADO outside of Birmingham who will decide on any action required. - 22.7 If the safeguarding concern relates to a central member of staff it must be reported to the CEO who will liaise with the appropriate LADO.
+- 20.1 This procedure must be used in any case in which it is alleged that a member of staff, Governor, visiting professional or volunteer has: - Behaved in a way that has harmed a child or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he is unsuitable to work with children. - 20.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in school to abuse children. - 20.3 All staff working within our organisation must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 20.3.1 Allegations or concerns about staff, colleagues and visitors must be reported directly to the Head Teacher/Principal who will liaise with the Birmingham Children's Trust Designated Officer (LADO) Team t who will decide on any action required. - 20.3.2 If the concern relates to the Head Teacher/Principal, it must be reported immediately to the Chair of the Governing Body, who will liaise with the Designated Officer Team in Birmingham Children's Trust and they will decide on any action required. - 20.3.3 If the safeguarding concern relates to the proprietor of the setting then the concern must be made directly to the Children's Trust LADO team who will decide on any action required.